vtien/podcast-trailer-generation/README.md

 ## Reflections

 In the end, implementing an approach detailed in a paper ended up being more time consuming than expected and possibly a little too involved for the time scope of this project with the other requirements in mind.
-Looking back, a simpler approach could have left more time for these other components, as well as most significantly, to increase model performance to a satisfactory level.
+Looking back, a simpler approach could have left more time for these other components, as well as most significantly, to increase model performance to a more satisfactory level.